Edam Cheese vs Mascarpone Cheese

 Edam's texture can be described as "rubber-textured to crystalline".
 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".

-Edam Cheese has a sweet, milky, nutty, buttery flavor.
-Mascarpone Cheese has a buttery to slightly tangy flavor.
+Edam Cheese has a sweet, milky, nutty, buttery taste.
+Mascarpone Cheese has a buttery to slightly tangy taste.
+Mascarpone's aroma can be described as "fresh".

 Appearance and Aging